idibidiart/react-native-responsive-grid/README.md

 ## Usage

 There are five 'size' props for `Column` that determine its width as a percentage.
-The values are indicated by `size`, `sm`, `md`, `lg` and `xl`.
+The values are indicated by `size`, `smSize`, `mdSize`, `lgSize` and `xlSize`.
 The first one, `size`, applies to all screen sizes.
 The others apply to screen widths of 0-480, 768-1023, 1024-1365, and 1366 and larger, respectively.

 There are five 'offset' props for `Column` that determine it's offset as a percentage (from left in case of LTR and from right in case of RTL.)
 The values are indicated by `offset`, `smOffset`, `mdOffset`, `lgOffset` and `xlOffset`.
 The first one, `offset`, applies to all screen sizes.
 The others apply to screen widths of 0-480, 768-1023, 1024-1365, and 1366 and larger, respectively.
 Unlike size values, offset values can be positive _or_ negative.

 There are four 'hidden' props for `Column` that determine whether the column is displayed or not at the given screen size.
 This is indicated by `smHidden`, `mdHidden`, `lgHidden` and `xlHidden`.
 They apply to screen widths of 0-480, 768-1023, 1024-1365, and 1366 and larger, respectively.

-The size-specific _size_ props (sm, md, lg, and xl), the size-specific _offset_ props (smOffset, mdOffset, lgOffset and xlOffset) and the size-specific _hidden_ props (smHidden, mdHidden, lgHidden, xlHidden) props refer to the effective screen width, which changes with orientation.
+The screen-size-specific _size_ props (sm, md, lg, and xl), the screen-size-specific _offset_ props (smOffset, mdOffset, lgOffset and xlOffset) and the screen-size-specific _hidden_ props (smHidden, mdHidden, lgHidden, xlHidden) props refer to the effective screen width, which changes with orientation.

 The following are the screen width thresholds for these props: